 Items in the Warrens' Paranormal Museum Collection

-Many of the artifacts in the museum come directly from cases the New England Society for Psychic Research (NESPR) has worked over the years.
+Many of the Warren's Occult Museum items come directly from cases the New England Society for Psychic Research (NESPR) has worked over the years.
 Items are both fascinating and diverse, and many give insight into the strange lives the Warrens have led.
 The passageway to the museum displays paintings by Ed Warren depicting hauntings from many of the cases they investigated in the late 1960s and early 1970s.

 Satanic, Demonic, and Possessed Artifacts